Full Circle

 - Highlight what’s most important

-- Cluster, rank or dote vote on sticky notes
+- Cluster, rank or vote on sticky notes

 - Offer next steps, questions, or suggestions